PaskaPinishkes/hid-mitm-plus/README.md

 # Planned features

-* Clean code to avoid unnecessary input delay
+* Clean code to avoid unnecessary input delay (for example, join the 4 identical functions in the python script into 1)
 * Version to emulate a Joy Con instead of the Pro Controller
+* Home Button and Capture Button support
 * Support for motion controls
 * (maybe) vibration support